astroC86/r-mlir-dsl/ReadME.md

 expressions, lowers it to an MLIR dialect, and then compiles/executed the lowered module on CPU (with OpenMP  support for `parallel = TRUE` loops).
-The project ships a runtime that exposes the MLIR-compiled functions through `.Call`, so you can pass and return native R vectors/matrices with very little ceremony.
+The project ships a runtime that exposes the MLIR-compiled functions through `.Call`, so you can pass and return native R vectors/matrices as you would normally.

 ## Quick example